finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group
-            var code = code_example;  // string | The code of the portfolio group
-            var subgroupScope = subgroupScope_example;  // string | The scope of the sub-group being removed var subgroupCode = subgroupCode_example;  // string | The code of the sub-group being removed
+            var scope = scope_example;  // string | The scope of the portfolio group to remove the sub group from. var code = code_example;  // string | The code of the portfolio group to remove the sub group from.
+Together with the scope this uniquely identifies the portfolio group. var subgroupScope = subgroupScope_example;  // string | The scope of the sub group to remove from the portfolio group. var subgroupCode = subgroupCode_example;  // string | The code of the sub group to remove from the portfolio group.
+Together with the scope this uniquely identifies the sub group.

             try
             {
-                // [EARLY ACCESS] Remove group from group PortfolioGroup result = apiInstance.DeleteSubGroupFromGroup(scope, code, subgroupScope, subgroupCode);
+                // [EARLY ACCESS] Delete sub group from group PortfolioGroup result = apiInstance.DeleteSubGroupFromGroup(scope, code, subgroupScope, subgroupCode);
                 Debug.WriteLine(result);
             }